 There are four C’s that need to be looked at to determine the value of a diamond.
 Each component factors into the price and quality of any diamond, and they are used as an industry standards to compare diamonds.
 All diamonds are graded in northern sunlight from 10am-2pm under 10x magnification to ensure a standard.

 The first C is color.
 Colorless diamonds are prized due to their refracting properties.
 A completely colorless diamond will reflect the entire visual spectrum from a light source.
 Colorless diamonds are graded on a scale of D-Z. This scale was created by the Gemological Institute of America as a standard for grading diamonds.
-The chart below will explain the difference between the different colors of diamonds.
+The images below will explain the difference between the different colors of diamonds.

 After Z, color begins to become an asset rather than a detractor.
 Diamonds in this range are referred to as “Fancy,” and can become incredibly expensive.
 These diamonds are graded under a different color system based off of the color and how vivid it is.
 Some of colors diamonds come in are yellow, brown, gray, blue, green, orange, and pink.
 The rarest and most expensive diamond color is red.